manuGil/online-core/docs/source/data-modeling.rst

 From the previous task, you should have become clear that **points** are the simplest of geometries – they have a Y and X coordinates that anchors them to the spatial frame you are working on.

-Another way of representing geographic phenomenon suing the vector data model is using  **lines**.
+Another way of representing geographic phenomenon in the vector data model is using a `Line representation`_.
 A line is nothing more than two or more connected points.

 .. attention::
    **Question.**
    What is the difference between nodes and vertices, and how can we know the direction of a line?

-The last type of vector data model is  **polygons**.
+The last representation in vector data model is  using **polygons**.
 Polygons are one of the most well-known and commonly used vector data models.
 There are two important parts when using a polygon data model: the boundary model and the Topological model.

 The boundary model explains how areas are represented and by storing the closed boundary that defines an area.
 A closed boundary is defined by a closed line (consisting of nodes and vertices, where the start and end vertices intersect).
 When representing the footprints of houses or the borders between countries, the boundary of each feature (house/country) is stored individually.

 The Topological model is discussed in the next section of this exercise. (page: Polygon[add internal reference])

 Task 2.11
-   Describe in your own words the problems that may arise when using the boundary model without topology.
+   Read the section `Area representation`_ and describe in your own words the problems that may arise when using the boundary model without topology.

-.. admonition:: LTB

-   Learn about:
-   `Line representation`_.
-   `Area representation`_.

 Topology
 ^^^^^^^^

-The third topic in this exercise is topology.
+The third topic in this exercise is `Topology`_.
 You will first have to understand what topology is before learning different ways to use it.
 Topological properties are geometric properties and spatial relations that are not affected by the continuous change of shape and size  of a vector data layer (points, lines, or polygons).

 Task 3.1
    Imagine you are looking at a map (take any map you like).
 Make a small list containing at least five examples of spatial topology that are visible in your map and five examples of properties that are not topological (use the table below).